Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Algorithm Details

-Based on the precomputed $\mathbf{G}$ and $\mathbf{b}$, Algorithm~\ref{alg: omp sub} details the selection process.
-In each iteration, we search for a candidate $u$ that, when added to the current set $S^{(t)}$, yields the minimal objective value.
-For a fixed candidate set $S_{trial} = S^{(t)} \cup \{u\}$, the optimal weights $w^*$ have a closed-form solution given by Ridge regression:
+\textbf{The OMP sub-routine.} Algorithm~\ref{alg: omp sub} details the selection process.
+At each iteration, we search for a candidate $u$ that, when added to the current set $\mathcal{S}'$, yields the minimal objective value.
+For a fixed trial set $\mathcal{S}_{\mathrm{trial}} = \mathcal{S}' \cup \{u\}$, the optimal weights have a closed-form ridge solution:

-Since the target batch size $B_{tr}$ is typically small in online setting, solving this linear system is negligible in cost compared to the gradient computation.
+Since the target batch size $B_{tr}$ is small in the online setting, solving this system is negligible relative to gradient computation.

-In the main Algorithm \ref{alg: ft w. ds} (Step 2, Line 4-12), we adopt a simplified version of OMP, where we skip solving the weight in regression once a new sample is added.
-By solving for optimal weights at every step, OMP tries to construct a linear combination that perfectly fits the noisy validation gradient.
-This often leads to overfitting the noise—selecting samples that cancel out random fluctuations in the validation batch rather than capturing the general direction of improvement.
-In contrast, our simplified version selects samples based on directional agreement in the first stage, then focus on solving optimal weight in the second stage, reducing the noise introduced by greedy selection.
+\textbf{Why our main algorithm uses a simplified variant.} In the main Filter-then-Weight procedure (Algorithm~\ref{alg: ft w. ds}, Stage 1), we adopt a simplified version of OMP that skips the inner ridge solve when each new sample is added, retaining only the residual update $r \leftarrow r - \nabla\ell_{i^*}$.
+Solving for optimal weights at every greedy step, as standard OMP does, attempts to construct a linear combination that perfectly fits the noisy validation gradient—often selecting samples that cancel out random fluctuations in the validation batch rather than capturing the general descent direction.
+Our two-stage decoupling instead separates directional agreement (Stage 1, unit weights) from precise weight assignment (Stage 2, NNLS over the fixed set), reducing the noise propagated through greedy selection.